We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Asphalt shingle roofs generally are easier to install and repair.

 For pros, installing an asphalt shingle roof requires little specialized knowledge and just some basic tools.
-Shingles can be installed in a day or two in some cases, sometimes right over the existing layer.
+Shingles can be installed in a day or two in some cases, and sometimes right over the existing layer.
 Metal roofing installation typically requires a more skilled and specialized tradesperson.

 PRO TIP